intel/llvm/sycl/doc/SharedLibraries.md

 ### DPC++ front-end changes

-DPC++ front-end generates `module-id` attribute on each `SYCL_EXTERNAL` function.
+DPC++ front-end generates `sycl-module-id` attribute on each `SYCL_EXTERNAL` function.
 It was generated only on kernels earlier.
 There are two reasons to start generating this attribute on `SYCL_EXTERNAL` functions:

 - Later in pipeline, this attribute will be used by `sycl-post-link` tool to separate `SYCL_EXTERNAL` functions from non-`SYCL_EXTERNAL` functions with external linkage.
-- `module-id` attribute also contains information about source file where the function comes from.
+- `sycl-module-id` attribute also contains information about source file where the function comes from.
 This information will be used to perform device code split on device images that contain only exported functions.